There’s always a lot of confusion around the subject of follow links vs. nofollow links.

 To understand it clearly, you need to understand how search engines work.

-How Search Engines + PageRank work?
-What is a Follow Link?
+How search engines work?
+What is a follow link?

 Search Engines like Google crawl your blog.
 As well as looking at your content, they also look at the links on your site.
 A natural link is known as a Follow or DoFollow Link.
 By linking to a site using a DoFollow link you are recommending and endorsing it, telling the search engine to follow it.
 Kind of like giving it a thumbs up or a vote.
 DoFollow links pass SEO Link Juice and boost the PageRank of the linked-to site.
 This helps them go higher on the SERP (Search Engine Result Pages).